diyaaapatel/Amazon-Delivery-Delay-Logistics-Performance-Analysis-Project/README.md

 Designed and tracked KPIs such as on-time delivery rate, SLA compliance, and average delay.

-Built an interactive Power BI dashboard to visualize logistics performance and extract insights.
+Built an interactive Power BI dashboard to visualize logistics performance and extract insights(Ongoing).

 Applied SQL for structured querying and efficient data handling.